kmalakoff/backbone-orm-slides/demo/talking_points.md

 Let's set up an in-memory store on both sides to demonstrate the query syntax by writing to console.log

 First, let's require what we need (backbone and async).
-Next, let's define a Model with an in memory sync.To make it useful, let's bootstrap some data using async.
+Next, let's define a Model with an in memory sync.
+To make it useful, let's bootstrap some data using async.

 And finally, let's start querying the data.